michaelkamprath/i2c-character-display/README.md

 ```rust
 lcd.backlight(true)?.clear()?.home()?.print("Hello, world!")?;
 ```
+### Reading from the display
+Some I2C adapters support reading data from the HD44780 controller.
+Dor the I2C adapters that support it, the `read_device_data` method can be used to read from either the CGRAM or DDRAM at the current cursor position.
+The `read_address_counter` method can be used to read the address counter from the HD44780 controller.
+In both cases, the specific meaning of the data depends on the prior commands sent to the display.
+See the HD44780 datasheet for more information.

 ### Multiple HD44780 controller character displays
 Some character displays, such as the 40x4 display, use two HD44780 controllers to drive the display.
 This library supports these displays by treating them as one logical display with multiple HD44780 controllers.
 The `CharacterDisplayDualHD44780` type is used to control these displays.